 - Flipboard gathers content from social media and all over the web and presents it in magazine format, allowing users to “flip” through the articles, images and videos being shared.
 So if you’re creating awesome content, you definitely want it to get noticed on Flipboard – find out more in this article from Meer Social

-StumbleUpon is smart hub of content which matches users with stuff they’re interested in while filtering everything else out.
+StumbleUpon is the smart hub of content that matches users with stuff they’re interested in while filtering everything else out.
 Get your blog post stumbled and see the page views spike!
 Get the lowdown on using StumbleUpon to boost your blog posts via the Kissmetrics blog

 To add social sharing buttons onto your blog to make sure it gets promoted far and wide, you can use a WordPress plugin like S